Professor of the Practice, Earth Systems

-Hayden’s journalism career began at Newsweek magazine in New York, where he started as an American Association for the Advancement of Science fellow in 1997.
+Hayden’s journalism career began at Newsweek magazine in New York, where he was an American Association for the Advancement of Science Mass Media fellow in 1997.
 In 2000, he moved to US News & World Report in Washington, DC, where he covered science, the environment, medicine, culture and breaking news as a senior writer.
-Since 2005, Hayden has been a freelance journalist, writing for publications including National Geographic, Smithsonian, USA Today and the Washington Post Book World.
-He has reported from South America, Europe and Asia, and from New Orleans to the Canadian Arctic.
+Since 2005, Hayden has been a freelance journalist.
+His cover stories have appeared in publications including Wired, Smithsonian, National Geographic, Washington Post Book World and many others.
+He has reported from South America, Europe, and Asia; and North America from New Orleans to the Canadian Arctic.

 In 2005, Hayden taught science writing in The Writing Workshops at Johns Hopkins University in Baltimore with his wife and fellow science journalist, Erika Check Hayden.
-He has been a faculty member in the annual Banff Centre Science Communications workshop since its inception in 2006, and has been involved as a speaker and trainer with the Aldo Leopold Leadership Program for environmental scientists since 2000.
+He was a founding faculty member in the annual Banff Centre Science Communications workshop, where he taught from 2006 until 2010, and was involved as a speaker and trainer with the Leopold Leadership Program for environmental scientists from 2000 to 2013.

-Hayden graduated from the University of Saskatchewan with a Bachelor of science in Agriculture (honours) degree in applied microbiology and food science, and received an MS in marine biology from the University of Southern California.
-He completed five successful years of doctoral study in biological oceanography at USC, before leaving science for journalism.
-He spent more than nine months at sea in all, conducting oceanographic research from Southern California to San Francisco Bay, and from Antarctica to Easter Island.
+Hayden graduated from his hometown school, the University of Saskatchewan, with a Bachelor of Science in Agriculture (honors) degree in applied microbiology and food science, and received an MS degree in marine biology from the University of Southern California.
+He completed five years of doctoral study in biological oceanography at USC, before leaving science for journalism with A.B.D. status.
+He spent more than nine months at sea cumulatively over five years, conducting oceanographic research from Southern California to San Francisco Bay, and from Antarctica to Easter Island.